Documentary Movie Reviews

 Not putting the historical events in context is the other; it's been over sixty years since the events happened

 which means people forget.
-Hence, it's a good idea to talk a bit about them beforehand for the viewers to understand
+Hence, a narrator should explain a bit about them beforehand for the viewers to

 All in all, King: A Filmed Record...Montgomery to Memphis is worth watching, no matter what.